Do you know who to trust when it comes to financial advice? There’s a lot of confusion out there, so let’s jump right in and clear things up.

 Recent research by Personal Capital found that almost 50% of Americans incorrectly believe that all Financial Advisors are required by law to act in their interest.
 This is a dangerous misconception, as it can lure employees at all levels of financial confidence into getting biased (and often costly) advice.

-When it comes to offering financial wellbeing with advisors you can trust, look for a program with Certified Financial Planner™️s that are true fiduciaries.
-“Fiduciary” is a fancy word that represents the ethical standard that an advisor is held to for giving guidance and managing money.
+When it comes to offering financial wellbeing with advisors you can trust, look for a program with Certified Financial Planner™️ professionals that are true fiduciaries.
+“Fiduciary” is a fancy word that represents the ethical standard to which an advisor is held for giving guidance and managing money.

 What is a Fiduciary financial advisor?

 The official Fiduciary Standard was created in 1940 with the Investment Advisors Act.
 It states that:

 - An advisor must place his or her interest below that of the client.

 - An advisor is prohibited from buying securities for his or her account prior to buying them for a client.